zerodaycode/canyon-book/src/getting_started/initial_setup.md

 tokio = { version = "1", features = ["macros", "rt-multi-thread"] }
 ```

-To target another engine, replace `postgres` with `mysql` or `mssql`.
-A binary that talks to more than one kind of database can enable several features:
+The backend features are `postgres`, `mysql`, and `mssql`.
+Replace `postgres` with the one you need.
+A binary that talks to more than one kind of database can enable several:

 ```toml
 canyon_sql = { version = "0.5.1", features = ["postgres", "mysql", "mssql"] }
 ```

+> **At least one backend is required.** Canyon has no default SQL backend; omitting all three features produces a compile-time error.

-You need a running database server and a table to query.
+You also need a running server and a table to query.
 For this chapter, imagine a PostgreSQL database named `app` with a `teams` table:

 ```sql
 CREATE TABLE teams (